JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <p>
 <b>Ensure Connectivity between the Client and Domain Controller:</b>

-- Get Client's Public IP address within Azure
+- Get Client's Public IP address within Azure.
 - Open Remote Desktop Connection from your desktop, and use Client's IP address from above to connect to the Client VM.
 (You must also have the client userid and password when you created this Client VM earlier, to gain access via Remote Desktop Connection.)
-- Copy DC-1 Public IP address and Private IP address within Azure
+- Copy DC-1 Public IP address and Private IP address within Azure.
 - Open Remote Desktop Connection from your desktop, and use DC-1 IP address from above to connect to the DC-1 VM.
 (You must also have the DC-1 userid and password when you created this DC-1 VM earlier.)
 - In order to Ping DC-1 from Client, ICMP traffic has to be allowed through DC-1 firewall.
 Open Windows Defender Firewall with Advanced Security via search bar.
 - Click Inbound Rules on the left, Sort Protocol and look for ICMPv4.
-Then Enable the two rules named "Core Networking Diagnostics -ICMP Echo Request (ICMPv4-In)"
+Then Enable the two rules named "Core Networking Diagnostics -ICMP Echo Request (ICMPv4-In)".
 - From Client's desktop, open CMD and use the ping -t (DC-1 private IP address).

 <p>